-Over 40 million tourists visited the UK in 2018 which makes this 6th biggest tourist destination in Europe.
+Over 40 million tourists visited the UK in 2018 which makes this 6th biggest tourist destination.

 The UK has the most trips by EU citizens within their own country.
 476,356,100 nights were spent in tourist accommodation.

 The number of nights spent at tourist accommodation in the EU has increased after a slight drop caused by the economic crisis.
-The top five travel destinations in Europe are France, the UK, Germany, Italy and Spain.
+The top five EU countries for visitors are France, the UK, Germany, Italy and Spain.

-France is the number one tourist destination in the world and the most popular tourist destination in Europe with 89.4 million international tourists arriving into France last year.
+France is the number one tourist destination in the world and the most popular tourist destination in the EU with 89.4 million tourists arriving in France last year.
 France has 37 sites listed on UNESCO’s World Heritage List, as it is recognised to have cities and sites with high cultural interest.
 The beaches, scenery, food, art and culture make France the perfect location for many tourists.
-Spain is a top destination in Europe and closely follows France, having 82.8 million international arrivals in 2018.
+Spain is a top destination and closely follows France, having 82.8 million international arrivals in 2018.

 It is also evident from this data that those who live in the UK enjoy travelling within their own country.
 48% of people in the UK took a city break in the last 12 months, making city breaks the nation’s favourite holiday.

-31% of international tourism receipts are accounted for by the EU.
+31% of tourism receipts are accounted for by the EU.

 Tourism and travel spending grew 3.9% in 2018, in comparison to the global economic growth of 3.2%.